In July 2017, Gartner released its report- Hype Cycle of Emerging Technologies which mirrored the blast of intrigue in the Serverless technologies.

 #5.
 AWS DynamoDB: This is extremely fast and flexible NoSQL database services for all applications that need consistent, single digit millisecond latency at any scale.
 It is fully managed cloud database and supports key-value as well as document store models.

 #6.
-Google Datastore: This is a NoSQL document database with the focus on auto-scaling and high performance.
+Google Datastore: A NoSQL document database with the focus on auto-scaling and high performance.
 This is ideal for applications that rely on highly available structured data at any scale.

 #7.
-Azure CosmosDB: This is a NoSQL database which offers multiple well-defined consistency models with high availability and low latencies anywhere in the world.
+Azure CosmosDB: A NoSQL database which offers multiple well-defined consistency models with high availability and low latencies anywhere in the world.